Emma Norris - 13 Jul, 2021

 If affordability is top priority, Osborne Park is currently the cheapest suburb in Perth to rent.
 This industrial area has a median weekly rent of just $265.
 Wembley and Glendalough are other accessible options, as both have a median rent of $270.

-If you’re looking to invest in some earth for the first time, there are few better places to do so than Perth.
+If you’re looking to buy your first home, there are few better places to do so than Perth.
 It’s ideal for first time buyers, due to its accessible entry point.
 While housing prices are currently low, it’s tipped by experts to experience a boom over the next few years – although it is currently unclear how the economic situation around COVID-19 will affect this.

 Perth’s property market is split into the inner ring (suburbs less than 15 km from the city) and outer ring (more than 15 km from the city) The general consensus amongst real estate experts is that the inner ring is the best place to buy.
 As Perth is a growing city, locals are likely to want to be as close as possible to entertainment, dining options and shopping centres.